Barry Zito: Music career

-Zito started playing guitar in 1999 as a way to pass time on road trips.
-He had not considered music as a profession until his sister, Sally Zito, asked him to play guitar in her band with which he played during the offseason from 2000 to 2007.
-It was then that he began writing songs in preparation for a career after baseball.
+Zito started playing guitar in 1999 to pass the time on road trips.
+He had not considered music as a profession until his sister, Sally Zito, asked him to play guitar in her band which he played with during the offseason from 2000 to 2007.
+He began writing songs in preparation for a career after baseball.
 His 2015 comeback bid found him playing the majority of the season in Nashville, Tennessee, the home of country music.
 He used his time off to learn from the city's music industry professionals and to pursue songwriting.
 Zito released his first EP, titled No Secrets, on January 27, 2017.
 The collection contains six songs either written or co-written by Zito.
 He later co-wrote and sang vocals for a theme song for the Nashville Sounds, titled "That Sound".

-Zito was revealed to have competed as "Rhino" in season 3 of The Masked Singer.
+In 2020, Zito competed in season three of The Masked Singer as "Rhino".

+On September 26, 2024, Zito sang The Star Spangled Banner before the start of the Oakland Athletics final home game.

 Personal life

-Zito became engaged to former Miss Missouri Amber Seyer in April 2011, and they were married on December 3, 2011.
+Zito became engaged to former Miss Missouri Teen USA and former Miss Missouri USA Amber Seyer in April 2011, and they were married on December 3, 2011.
 His father, Joe Zito, who died June 19, 2013, at the age of 84, composed and arranged music for Nat King Cole in the early 1960s (ca.1961–64) and arranged for the Buffalo Symphony Orchestra.
 Zito's mother Roberta was a musician who sang in a choral group known as The Merry Young Souls and with Nat King Cole and his band.
 Zito is also a musician.
 He plays guitar, and he co-wrote the song "Butterflies" that was used in the Eddie Murphy film A Thousand Words.
 Zito's maternal aunt was married to television actor Patrick Duffy.